Mandatory Social Health Insurance (MSHI) Printable versionLast update: 29.12.2023

 To whom and how much to pay for MSHI?

-- Employer: 3% out of an employee's salary, but not more than KZT 18.000, since the calculation object should not exceed 10 minimum wages.
+- Employers: 3% out of an employee's salary, but not more than KZT 21.000, since the calculation object should not exceed 10 minimum wages.
 NOTE: if an employee belongs to one of the 15 benefit-entitled categories, then it is not necessary to make deductions for him/her.

-- Individual entrepreneurs and individuals engaged in private practice: 5% of the 1.4-fold size of the minimum wage or KZT 4.200.
+- Individual entrepreneurs and individuals engaged in private practice: 5% of the 1.4-fold size of the minimum wage.

 - Self-employed citizens make a single bundled payment:

-- The state pays for 15 benefit-entitled categories of citizens that are more than 11 million people.
-The amount of contribution per person this year is KZT 3,614.2.
+- The state pays for 15 benefit-entitled categories of citizens, which are more than 11 million people.

 The benefit-entitled categories that are insured at the expense of the state include: